Eastern Panhandle 101

 Each charming town in the Eastern Panhandle provides you with a unique experience you can’t find anywhere else.
 Visit these places to experience all this gorgeous region has to offer:

 - Explore Berkeley County by biking or hiking through miles of diverse trails, including trails that connect to the Appalachian Trail.
 Take your kayak or boat and hit the water at Sleep Creek Lake, part of a 23,000-acre outdoor recreation area.
-End the day at one of Martinsburg’s amazing restaurants like Cider Press Deli and Grill, The Peppermill or Boyd’s Steakhouse.
+End your day of adventure at a local dining favorite: Brix27 Restaurant & Wine Bar.

 - A trip to Berkeley Springs isn’t complete until you’ve visited Berkeley Springs State Park.
 At Berkeley Springs State Park you can achieve ultimate relaxation.
 The park is renowned for its warm spring water, which flows at a constant temperature of 74.3 degrees.
 Or you can visit the parks Roman Bathhouse for a massage or downtime in the sauna.